 - December-April is high season and it is around 30-45 degrees celsius every day with barely any clouds in the sky.
 Wear lots of sunscreen, we went through 4 bottles!

 - Their supermarkets have a great deal of things you would see in Canada.
 I would buy local Kombucha from them too!

 - Many people rent golf carts for the week and go to and from town!

 - It is very laid back and casual in Tamarindo!
 Ladies, think flip flops + sun dresses!
 Guys, t-shirts and shorts.

 - Tamarindo has a very boho, hippy like feel to it!
 It is like Bali meets Thailand meets Mykonos.

 If you have never been to Costa Rica, I would highly recommend it!
 It is in my top 3 places I have ever been (along with the Greek and Thai islands, what can I say I am a water baby!).
 PURA VIDA BABY!

 - 3 cups unsweetened coconut or almond milk (from carton)

 - 2 bananas

-- 1 tsp. vanilla bean paste or regular pure vanilla
+- 1 tbsp vanilla extract (vanilla bean or pure vanilla liquid)

 - Preheat oven to 350